-Condor Capital Management’s 2015/16 Ski Season Outlook: A Breath of Fresh Air as Resorts Open Ahead of Schedule
+Condor Capital Wealth Management’s 2015/16 Ski Season Outlook: A Breath of Fresh Air as Resorts Open Ahead of Schedule

 MARTINSVILLE, N.J., Nov.
 24, 2015 (GLOBE NEWSWIRE) — With the winter season slowly approaching, many skiers are preparing to hit the slopes in full force.
 A look back at the 2014/15 season reveals that skier visits dropped by 5%, from about 55.7 million to 53.6 million, according to the National Ski Areas Association (NSAA).
 On a region by region basis, skier visits slipped slightly in the Northeast and Rocky Mountain regions, while plummeting in the Pacific Southwest, Midwest, and the Pacific Northwest due to weather conditions.
 On a brighter note, Vail Resorts, a major owner and operator of resorts in Colorado, Utah, and California, as well as Whistler Blackcomb, the largest ski resort in North America, saw revenue per total visit increase despite lower skier visits due to intense marketing initiatives.
-With winter weather around the corner and Mother Nature already beginning to comply, Ken Schapiro of Condor Capital Management sees some of last year’s trends reversing and is optimistic for a strong season ahead.
+With winter weather around the corner and Mother Nature already beginning to comply, Ken Schapiro of Condor Capital Wealth Management sees some of last year’s trends reversing and is optimistic for a strong season ahead.

 First and foremost, recent data released by the National Oceanic and Atmospheric Administration (NOAA) show that this year’s El Niño pattern (a term used to describe the fluctuation in sea-surface temperatures taking place in the tropical Pacific Ocean) will be one of the strongest on record.
 According to NOAA models, the Pacific Northwest is expected to have a much drier-than-usual winter, while Colorado, the Rockies, and drought-stricken California are predicted to have higher-than-usual levels of precipitation.
 As of late, the above-mentioned predictions have been accurate, with ski resorts across California enjoying their earliest opening since 2012, owing to above-average snowfall in the Sierra Nevada Mountains.
 Similarly, resort officials across Colorado have indicated that this season has had its best start in 11 years.